Certificate II in Animal Care

 How you'll learn

-This program is delivered over 12 months (four high school terms), through a combination of online and face-to-face activity.
+This program is delivered over 12 months (4 high school terms), through a combination of online and in-person activity.

 During school term you'll attend training at UQ Gatton for: